 The Kiss List bring a playful element to Dave’s song craft.
 Rachel Armstrong warms the folk cockles with violin and mandolin, Tore Pedersen slips in some seriously slinky bass lines, Merle “alt-folk professor” Fyshwick gets behind the skins (showing he can play a dozen instruments in as many bands) and Rob Findlay adds a pop/rock sensibility with tasty little licks of electric guitar.

 The Kiss List have just released the much anticipated album Oil, Love and Oxygen.
 Recorded across ten houses and almost as many years, it is diverse mix of bittersweet indie folk, pop, rock and blues.
-It follows Dave’s Little Scientist EP that proved popular on radio around this big island, including Triple J. The track “Other Body Parts” was spun by the national youth broadcaster and debuted at #9 on the Sounds Like Cafe charts just behind fellow Sandgroper Abbe May.
+Ian Shepherd, founder of Dynamic Range Day, mastered the album in the UK.
+It follows Dave’s Little Scientist EP that proved popular on radio around Australia, including Triple J.

 Dave’s gig highlights include the Nannup, Fairbridge, Earthdance and Fremantle festivals, West Coast Blues and Roots Fringe, supporting The Basics (featuring Gotye) in Tasmania and the sultry Canadian singer-songwriter Carolyna Lovely in Vancouver, and performing the political “Rogue State” to thousands at a Walk Against Warming rally in Fremantle.

 Dave’s influences include Paul Kelly, Ryan (not Bryan) Adams, Ani Difranco, Timothy Carroll, Dar Williams, Damien Rice, Bright Eyes, The Violent Femmes, The Cure, REM, Radiohead, Billy Bragg, M Ward…